I discovered an easy way to grow blue-green iron sulfate crystals on a piece of wire and turn it into a ring.

 Iron metal + Sulfuric acid –> Iron sulfate + Water

-Do be careful when handling strong acids.
+Be careful when handling strong acids.
 Also, it should be done outside, because the reaction produces explosive hydrogen gas.
-So, not an experiment for kids, but still safe if you take the right precautions.

 With the solution done, I twisted a few inches of steel wire into a ring.
 Then, I wound the remaining wire around a pencil.
 After that I just suspended the ring into the solution.